CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 future to take this into account.

 ---
+## Testing and testing coverage
+We wrote test files for all of our entities, use case, and controller classes in addition to testing from the front_end by running main.
+Our testing coverage is quite high when looking at % of method coverage for most files (ex. for managers folder that contain all our use case classes we have 94% coverage).
+Testing our code from the backend and testing from the user's perspective by running **Main** class ensures correctness of our code.

+---
 ## Progress Report

 **We have provided a summary of what each group member worked on during Phase 2, as well as one (or two) significant